PHD STUDENT · UNIVERSITY OF MARYLAND, COLLEGE PARK

 Outside of my academic work, I am an Associate Editor with Including Disability.
 I also am the Program Director for Academic Program Operations with the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM) at the University of Maryland, College Park.

 Personally, I am a huge gamer.
 I play various types of games but the main genres in my library currently are first-person shooter games and massively multiplayer online role-playing games (MMORPGs).
-I plays Magic: The Gathering (MTG) and mainly build Gruul, Golgari, and mono-Black (🖤 rats and other vermin) decks.
+I play Magic: The Gathering (MTG) and mainly build Gruul, Golgari, and mono-Black (🖤 rats and other vermin) decks.

 RECENT WORK